datalab-dev/ucd_library_libguide_chatbot/libbotR/README.md

 ------------------------------------------------------------------------

-### NOTE:
+**NOTE:**

-| Keep in mind that the 'libbotR' package depends on the packages below.
+| Keep in mind that the `libbotR` package depends on the packages below.
 They will be installed *automatically* upon installation of this package:

 ```
 Ollamar